aws-amplify/amplify-backend/packages/backend-function/API.md

 import { UserMigrationTriggerHandler as AuthUserMigrationHandler } from 'aws-lambda';
 import { BackendSecret } from '@aws-amplify/plugin-types';
 import { ConstructFactory } from '@aws-amplify/plugin-types';
-import { AppSyncResolverHandler as DataResolverHandler } from 'aws-lambda';
 import { FunctionResources } from '@aws-amplify/plugin-types';
 import { ResourceAccessAcceptorFactory } from '@aws-amplify/plugin-types';
 import { ResourceProvider } from '@aws-amplify/plugin-types';